lorey/social-media-profiles-regexs/README.md

-# social-media-profiles-regexs
+# Regular Expressions to Match Social Media Profiles
-Regular expressions to match and extract urls of social media profiles in a list of url.s
+This repository lists regular expressions to match and extract URLs of social media profiles.
+For simplicity URLs have to be filtered beforehand, i.e. the regular expression has to be executed on a single URL.
+To do this, you could use a regular expression matching valid URLs or use a specific library, for example JSOUP for Java.

 ## Twitter
     .*twitter\.com\/[A-z 0-9 _]+\/?